Oru Minnaminunginte Nurunguvettam

 Oru Minnaminunginte Nurunguvettam is a 1987 Malayalam-language drama film directed by Bharathan, written by John Paul and produced by M. G. Gopinath and Babu Thiruvalla.
-The film stars Nedumudi Venu, Sharada, and Parvathy, Devan in lead roles, while Innocent, and Sankaradi play supporting roles.
-The film is about an elderly teacher couple, who bring up a girl with devotion, only to lose her as well as her son.
+The film stars Nedumudi Venu, Sharada, Parvathy, and Devan in lead roles, while Innocent, and Sankaradi play supporting roles.
+The film is about an elderly teacher couple, who bring up a girl with devotion.

 The film was jointly produced by M. G. Gopinath and Babu Thiruvalla under the banner of Symphony Creations in their first production venture.
 They would go on to produce the classic Amaram (1991).
 The film was distributed by Jubilee Productions.
 It features original songs composed by Johnson, with lyrics written by O. N. V. Kurup.
 The cinematography of the film was done by Vasant Kumar, while the editing and art direction were done by Bharathan himself.

 Oru Minnaminuginte Nurunguvettam was released on 2 March 1987 to widespread critical acclaim.
 The film was a commercial success and was declared a hit at the box office.
 It won two Kerala State Film Awards - Best Actor for Nedumudi Venu and Best Film with Popular Appeal and Aesthetic Value.
 The film also won two Filmfare Awards South - Best Actor for Nedumudi Venu and Best Actress for Sharada.
 Nedumudi Venu's performance in the film is considered by critics to be one of finest and most memorable performances in his career.